-See Writing unit tests in TYPO3 Explained for more information about writing Unit Tests.
+See Testing the core in TYPO3 Explained for more information about writing and running tests.

 Please make sure that you read the Commit Message rules for TYPO3 CMS in the Appendix.
 Your code will not be merged if it does not follow the commit message rules.

 The section Commit Message rules for TYPO3 CMS is a must-read.
 Read it.
 Follow it.